danielbeach/tinytimmy/README.md

 >> Your dataset has no duplicates
 ```

-`Custom` Data Quality checks are supported in a `SQL` based format.
+`Custom` Data Quality checks are supported as a `list` of `SQL` based formats.
 They are given as they would appear in a `WHERE` clause.
+You can pass one or more checks in the list.

 ```
 tm = TinyTim(source_type="csv", file_path="202306-divvy-tripdata.csv")